MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/financial-reporting/report-designer.md

 * It may be possible that another error has prevented **Dynamics user to Financial reporting user integration** from finishing.
 Or it's possible that a datamart reset has been initiated and not yet completed, or that another system error has occurred.
 Try running the process again later.
 If the problem persists, contact your system admin.

+## Symptom
-Issue 3: You can proceed past the **ClickOnce Report Designer** sign-in page, but are unable to complete sign in within Report Designer.
+ You can proceed past the **ClickOnce Report Designer** sign-in page, but are unable to complete sign in within Report Designer.

+## Resolution
 * The time set on your local computer when you enter your login credentials must be within five minutes of the time on the Financial reporting server.
 If there is a difference of more than five minutes, the system will not allow sign in.
 * If the time on your computer differs from the time on Financial reporting server, we recommend enabling the Windows option to set your computer's time automatically.